domasles/echotuner/app/README.md

 ## Integration with EchoTuner API

-The app integrates with the EchoTuner API for playlist generation:
+The app integrates with the EchoTuner API for authentication and playlist generation:

-1. **User Input**: Natural language music preferences
+1. **Authentication Flow**: Spotify OAuth via API endpoints
+2. **Session Management**: Secure session validation with device binding
-2. **API Communication**: Secure requests to backend service
+3. **API Communication**: Authenticated requests with session IDs
-3. **Result Processing**: Display generated playlists
+4. **Result Processing**: Display generated playlists with auth context
-4. **Music Integration**: Connect with streaming services
+5. **Error Handling**: Graceful handling of auth failures and session expiration

 For API documentation and integration details, refer to the [API documentation](../api/README.md).